hoangton/smartcash/introduction/features.rst

 Smartcard
 ==========

-`Smartcard <https://smartcash.cc/smartcard>`_ Debit and credit card payments have become the dominant way for many to carry out most, if not all, of their daily transactions.
+Smartcard (:ref:`smartcard-getting-started`) Debit and credit card payments have become the dominant way for many to carry out most, if not all, of their daily transactions.
 Adoption of card payments became increasingly simple for small businesses and now quick and affordable smartphone-powered solutions have